aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/_build/cv_facts.rst

     <td>
         <div>List of facts to retrieve from CVP.</div>
         <div>By default, cv_facts returns facts for devices/configlets/containers/tasks</div>
-        <div>Using this parameter allows user to limit scope to a subet of information.</div>
+        <div>Using this parameter allows user to limit scope to a subset of information.</div>
     </td>
     </tr>